Binance Crypto Exchange Review 2021

 “Our vision is to increase the freedom of money globally.
 We believe that by spreading this freedom, we can significantly improve lives around the world.”

-One of the most attractive features about Binance as a cryptocurrency exchange is the sheer variety of coins that they offer.
-Whether you want a mainstream currency like Bitcoin (BTC), or an alternative coin such as Ripple (XRP), you’d be hard-pressed to find one that Binance doesn’t support.
-In total, their listing of coins stands around 100 different cryptocurrencies.
+One of the most attractive features of Binance as a cryptocurrency exchange is the sheer variety of digital assets that they offer.
+Whether you want mainstream currencies like Bitcoin (BTC) and Ethereum (ETH), or an altcoin such as Bitcoin Cash (BCH), Neo, Tron (TRX), Litecoin, Ripple (XRP), Dash, or Tether (USDT), you’d be hard-pressed to find one that Binance doesn’t support.
+In total, their listing of coins stands around 100 different cryptocurrencies and over 400 trading pairs.

 One important thing to know about Binance is that it only allows you to deposit cryptocurrencies into their system.
-However, you can still use their brokerage service to purchase these currencies using your credit card of any flat currency.
+However, Binance users can use their credit card thanks to Binance’s partnership with Simplex and pay in fiat currencies (e.g. USD, EUR, and GBP).
 From there, you’ll have cryptocurrency in your Binance wallet, and you’ll be able to deposit, withdraw, and exchange freely within their system.

 Binance has an excellent track record for offering new coins quicker than many of its competitors, which entices users to use their exchange service.
 This way, they can get new currencies at favorable prices before it starts gaining traction in the market.
 Binance’s quick offerings are yet another stand-out feature of their services.